gubrus50/to-do-list/README.md

 A task management application that allows users to create, view, sort, and manage tasks, with features such as task creation, task details, task sorting, and confirmation prompts for critical actions.

 <h2>Purpose</h2>
-Our project is a task management application designed to empower users to create, view, sort, and manage their tasks effortlessly.
-With a user-friendly interface and powerful features, our goal is to enhance productivity and organization by providing a centralized platform for task tracking.
-Whether it's creating new tasks, sorting them based on status, or accessing comprehensive task details, our application strives to streamline the task management process.
-We aim to provide a seamless user experience, ensuring that users can stay focused, prioritize their work effectively, and achieve their goals with ease.
+Our project is a personal task management application designed to help individuals effectively organize and track their tasks.
+With a user-friendly interface and powerful features, our goal is to enhance personal productivity and organization by providing a convenient platform for managing tasks.
+Whether it's creating new tasks, sorting them based on status, or accessing comprehensive task details, our application aims to simplify the task management process for individuals.
+We strive to offer a seamless user experience, allowing users to stay focused, prioritize their tasks, and accomplish their goals efficiently.

 <h2>Features</h2>